hoangdaiduong263/Determinants-to-Professors-Salaries/README.md

 - This repository contains the data and analysis related to the nine-month academic salaries of Assistant Professors, Associate Professors, and Professors at a college in the U.S. for the 2008-09 academic year.
 The data were collected as part of the college's administration's ongoing effort to monitor salary differences between male and female faculty members.

 2. Data Description
-- The dataset Salaries.csv contains 397 observations and 6 variables, each providing important information about the faculty members and their salaries.
+- The dataset "academic salaries.csv" contains 397 observations and 6 variables, each providing important information about the faculty members and their salaries.
 Below is a detailed description of each variable:
   - rank: The academic rank of the faculty member.
 This is a categorical variable with three levels:
     - AssocProf: Associate Professor
     - AsstProf: Assistant Professor